Stencyl/stencylpedia/chapter-11/certificates.md

 ## Step 6 (of 8): Create an App ID

-> As mentioned in the [primer](http://www.stencyl.com/help/view/ios-certificates-guide), an App ID is a unique identifier that’s used to allow your game to communicate with Apple’s services or to share data between your games.
+> As mentioned in the [primer](http://www.stencyl.com/help/view/ios-certificates-guide), an App ID is a unique identifier that's used to allow your game to communicate with Apple's services or to share data between your games.
 A provisioning profile uses the App ID alongside the list of authorized Device IDs to verify that your device is able to play the game.

 > You must create an App ID for **EACH** app you make.